 Melanoma Clinical Trial

-A Study of ASP1570 in Adults With Locally Advanced or Metastatic Solid Tumors
+A Study of ASP1570 Taken by Itself or With Pembrolizumab in Adults With Advanced Solid Tumors

 This study is for adults with advanced solid tumors.
 Their tumor has either grown outside of the area where it started or it has spread to other parts of the body.
 Their cancer gets worse after standard therapy or they are unable to have standard therapy.